NGINX settings

 nginx['enable'] = false

-2. Set the username of the non-bundled web-server user
+2. Set the username of the non-bundled web server user:

-By default, Linux package installations have no default setting for the external webserver user, you have to specify it in the configuration.
-For Debian/Ubuntu the default user is www-data for both Apache/NGINX whereas for RHEL/CentOS the NGINX user is nginx.
+Linux package installations have no default setting for the external web server user.
+You must specify it in the configuration.
+For example:

 web_server['external_users'] = ['www-data']